Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: Evidence of Non-Markovianity

-For the case where the two system-qubits are interacting with a thermal bath separately and oblivious of the other qubit (lone-qubit Markovian limit), the two initial states are taken as $\ket{\psi_0}=\frac{1}{\sqrt{2}}(\ket{0}+\ket{1})$ and $\ket{\tilde{\psi_0}}=\frac{1}{\sqrt{2}}(\ket{0}-\ket{1})$.
-The distance between the corresponding evolved states is depicted as blue lines in the panels (a) and (b) in Fig. \ref{BLP}.
+and where \(\phi(t))(\rho(0) = \rho(t)\) and similarly for \(\tau(t)\).
+Here $|A|=\sqrt{A^\dagger A}$.
+The evolution is non-Markovian if $N$ attains a positive value.
+In Fig.~\ref{BLP} we provide certain exemplary profiles of the distances (with respect to time) between initial states in the different single-qubit evolutions considered in the preceding section.
+For the case where the two qubits of the system are interacting with a thermal bath separately and oblivious of the other qubit (lone-qubit Markovian limit), the two initial states are taken as $\ket{\psi_0}=\frac{1}{\sqrt{2}}(\ket{0}+\ket{1})$ and $\ket{\tilde{\psi_0}}=\frac{1}{\sqrt{2}}(\ket{0}-\ket{1})$.
+The distance between the corresponding evolved states is depicted as blue dashed lines in Figs. \ref{BLP}(a) and \ref{BLP}(b).
 As expected, the distance falls monotonically with time.